vanishedbydefa/wishtender-remover/README.md

 options:
-  -h, --help            show this help message and exit -p PATH, --path PATH  Path to store downloaded images -d, --delete          Delete found wishtender images -t THREADS, --threads THREADS
+  -h, --help            show this help message and exit -p PATH, --path PATH  Path to the folder in which to find wishtender images -d, --delete          Delete found wishtender images -t THREADS, --threads THREADS
                         Maximum amount of running threads